rikedyp/documentation/release-notes/docs/interoperability.md

 With the exception of the Unicode restrictions described below, Dyalog provides interoperability for arrays that only contain (nested) character and numeric data.
 Such arrays can be stored in component files, or transmitted using Conga connections, and shared between all versions and across all platforms.

-Full cross-platform interoperability of component files is only available for large-span component files.

 ## Code and Object Representations (`⎕OR`)
 Code that is saved in workspaces, or embedded within `⎕OR`s stored in component files, cannot be read by earlier versions of Dyalog than the version that saved them.
 An attempt to `⎕FREAD` a component file containing a `⎕OR` that was created by a later version of Dyalog will generate `DOMAIN ERROR: Array is from a later version of APL`.
 This also applies to APL objects passed using Conga, or objects that have been serialised using `220⌶`.

 !!!
 Tip "Hints and Recommendations"
-    Every time a `⎕OR` object is read by a version later than that which created it, time is spent converting the internal representation into the latest form.
+    Every time a `⎕OR` object is read by an interpreter that is a different, edition, or version later than that which created it, time is spent converting the internal representation into the latest form.
 Dyalog Ltd recommends that `⎕OR` should not be used as a mechanism for sharing code or objects between different versions of APL.

 In the case of workspaces, a load (or copy) into an older version would fail with the message: `this WS requires a later version of the interpreter`.